godotengine/godot-docs/getting_started/step_by_step/filesystem.rst

 saved in a single file together with all the bundled sub-resources.
 For example, a font resource is often bundled together with the font textures.

-In general, the Godot file system avoids using metadata files.
-The reason for this is simple, existing asset managers and VCSs are simply much better than anything we can implement, so Godot tries its best to play along with SVN, Git, Mercurial, Perforce, etc.
+The Godot file system avoids using metadata files.
+Existing asset managers and VCSs are better than anything we can implement, so Godot tries its best to play along with SVN, Git, Mercurial, Perforce, etc.

-Example of a file system contents:
+Example of file system contents:

 ::